-The iPhone is actually quite spoiled for good 2D platformers, and Super Cat Tales 2 is one of the best — and that’s even before you find out it’s free.
-It features a group of cats trying to save the world from evil tin soldiers, and it’s your job to guide these cats across over 100 levels.
+The iPhone has some great 2D platformers, and Super Cat Tales 2 is one of the best — and that’s even before you find out it’s free.
+It features a group of cats trying to save the world from evil tin soldiers, and it’s your job to guide these cats across more than 100 levels.
 The core gameplay is comfortingly familiar: You run, jump over obstacles and enemies, and collect gold coins.
 However, Super Cat Tales gains extra depth from a range of hidden secrets, villages to explore, and new cats to unlock.
-It’s basically a reimagining of Super Mario World in cat form.
+It’s basically a reimagining of Super Mario World in feline form.

 Disc Drivin’ 2

 Disc Drivin’ 2 is a free iPhone driving game with a difference.
 It may look like some kind of updated Wipeout or F-Zero clone, but it’s in fact a turn-based racing game.
 That’s right, you take turns with online friends and competitors to see who can be the first to navigate their disc around 20 tracks.
 You have two swipes per turn to guide your disc, with your task made more challenging by the presence of traps, holes, and obstacles on each track.
 It’s a refreshingly novel take on the familiar racing genre, and it makes for some very exciting and enjoyable gaming.
 The game is free to play, although you can pay for upgrades.